Key Points:

 While I expected the entire tour to focus on facts about the structure, I enjoyed the unexpected focus on the history of the Raider organization and the culture that the late owner Al Davis created.

-Aspects of Al Davis’s legacy and philosophy were intertwined into parts of the entire tour, which was a unique and insightful touch.
+Aspects of Al Davis’s legacy and philosophy were woven into parts of the tour, which added a unique and insightful touch.

 The Views

-Although these views are available to anyone on Raider game day, there’s something unique and awe-inspiring about looking out over a completely empty stadium.
+Although these views are available to anyone on Raider game day, there’s something awe-inspiring about looking out over a completely empty stadium.

-Resorts along the Las Vegas Strip are also visible from the concourse near the Al Davis Memorial Torch, which I can imagine is an amazing sight at night.
+Resorts along the Strip are visible from the concourse near the Al Davis Memorial Torch, which I can imagine is an amazing sight at night.

 Access To Exclusive Areas